 Why can trans fats be so destructive to health?
 There are actually quite a number of reasons why.
 For one, trans fatty acids can elevate levels of LDL cholesterol (the “bad” cholesterol) and drop HDL cholesterol levels (the “good” cholesterol) – thus heightening the risk of heart disease.

 And that’s not all, either: trans fatty acids are also thought to lead to higher levels of triglycerides – a significant risk factor for stroke.
 In fact, so harmful are trans fats that – roughly speaking – there are up to 100,000 premature deaths every year in the United States as a result of heart disease caused by trans fatty acids.
 Understandably, these destructive attributes of trans fatty acids prompted one group of researchers to state that “Trans fatty intake should be zero.”

 The right kind of fat – specifically, unsaturated fat – is essential to a healthy, nutritious diet.
 Thus not all fats are bad for one’s health.
 However, there is overwhelming evidence that trans fatty acids are quite dangerous to the body’s well-being, so replacing consumption of trans fatty acids with unsaturated fats is an excellent way you can contribute to your overall health.

-You may also want to check up on your cholesterol, lipids, and triglyceride levels to get a clearer picture of your heart health.
-To do that from the comfort of your home, simply take EverlyWell’s easy-to-use Heart Health Test.
+You may also want to check up on your cholesterol, lipids, and triglyceride levels with a Cholesterol and Lipids Test to get a clearer picture of your heart health.
+To do that from the comfort of your home, simply take Everlywell’s easy-to-use Heart Health Test.